antonigno/chess_exercise/README.md

 Usage:
-python ./setPieces.py, specifying the board dimensions with options -x and -y, the pieces count with -K (--kings), -Q (--queens), -B (--bishops), -R (--rooks), -N (--knights) if not passed, the piece count is defaulted to 0
+python ./setPieces.py, specifying the board dimensions with options -x and -y, the pieces count with -K (--kings), -Q (--queens), -B (--bishops), -R (--rooks), -N (--knights) if not passed, the piece count is defaulted to 0, and the board is defaulted to 8x8

 example: